Skip to main content

 Typestring

-DescriptionWith this option, you can add an fully customized error message to one of the validation rules above.
+DescriptionWith this option, you can add an fully customized error message to each validation rule.
 This notification text overwrittes the pre-built error message.

 Validation rules